gonappuccino/dds_kv_offload_proposal/README.md

     """
     Offload Predicate for a batched KV store.

-    Given a network message potentially containing a batch of KV requests, this function inspects each request and classifies them into two sets:
+    Given a network message potentially containing a batch of KV requests, this function inspects each request and classifies them into two lists:
     - `host_requests`: to be handled by the host CPU
     - `dpu_requests`: to be offloaded to the DPU

     Offload policy:
-    - GET requests are offloaded only if the key exists in the DPU-side cache.
+    - A GET request is offloaded only if the key exists in the DPU-side cache.
-    - PUT and DELETE requests always go to the host to ensure data consistency and leverage the host's superior processing power for writes (as discussed in Sce.
-2 of the paper).
+    - PUT and DELETE requests always go to the host to ensure data consistency and leverage the host's superior processing power for writes (as discussed in §2 of the paper).
     """

     host_requests = []